ON THE BACK OF THOUGHT

 Oppenheimer wrote of the Bhagavad Gita texts… It is the most beautiful philosophical song existing in any known tongue…

-Twenty years after the New Mexico ‘Trinity’ drop, in 1965, on television, an hour into the program, when asked about the first man-induced nuclear bomb explosion, Dr Oppenheimer said: “We knew the world would not be the same.
+Twenty years after the New Mexico ‘Trinity,’ drop, in 1965, on television, an hour into the program, when asked about the first man-induced nuclear bomb explosion, Dr Oppenheimer says: “We knew the world would not be the same.
 A few people laughed (immediately after the nuclear explosion), a few people cried.
 Most people were silent.
 I remembered the line from the Hindu scripture, the Bhagavad Gita.
-Vishnu is trying to persuade the Prince (Arjuna) that he should do his duty, and to impress him, he takes on his multi-armed form and says: “Now I am become Death, the Destroyer of Worlds”.
+Vishnu is trying to persuade the Prince (Arjuna) that he should do his duty, and to impress him, he takes on his multi-armed form and says: Now I am become Death, the Destroyer of Worlds.”

 If we want to destroy the planet, we can.
 Thoughts can do that.

-The ocean of all that exists, inside and outside of our selves… some call it consciousness, others the almighty, some say it’s a field of energy woven into all that is upside down, inside out, meets all that is of this Earth and beyond; an unending tapestry woven with divine thread.
+The ocean of all that exists, inside and outside of ourselves… some call it consciousness, others the almighty, some say it’s a field of energy woven into all that is upside down, inside out, meets all that is of this Earth and beyond; an unending tapestry woven with divine thread.

 A word in the ear, particle to particle.